rahriver/Z-DAENA/README.md

 2. Use Tools → AI Summarizer

 ## ☕ Support
-Give this repo a star and share it people who might need this utility!
+Give this repo a star and send it to people who might need this plugin!